Fiddlekins/podbot/README.md

 # podbot
 A Discord bot designed to record voice chat audio, aimed at recording a specific podcast.

+## A quick note
+This bot has had plenty of problems actually doing what it's meant to for about a year or so now.
+Sometimes it records, sometimes it doesn't...

+I've updated it to use all the latest in cunning fixes and workarounds but even now my testing has found it unreliable.
+My leading theory is that the boy backend needs to be close geographically to the server location.

+I'm too short on time right now to look into this further alas.
+Ultimately the current official stance is that voice recording for bots is not supported at this point in time anyway.

 Click [here](https://discordapp.com/oauth2/authorize?client_id=270724051234717698&scope=bot&permissions=133237760) to add my instance of it.

 It's worth noting that you'll need to host the bot yourself if you want access to the recording it makes - if you just use my instance you rely on me giving you the audio it generates.